Matthew-Garcia/uhcl-lunar-hawks-lunabotics/tools/readme.md

 ## 📌 Rule of Thumb

 > **If it helps you develop, test, or control the rover—but isn’t firmware or ROS—it lives in `tools/`.**
-Your repo is now extremely well organized — this looks like a real robotics team codebase 💯